-I turned behind me to see whether Ethan or David asked the question.
+I turned behind me to see whether Ethan or Mark asked the question.
 Perhaps they were asking the anchor man at the back of the pack, but since the inquiry was directed broadly, I waited for someone else to answer.
 The Lumberjack never did.

 I finally offered a response to the silence as a courtesy to our new companions.
 “I don’t know how far we’re hiking, but I have to get back to town tonight.
 I’ve got to be at work in the morning.”